-Section 21 (2) "A child is excused from attendance at school if,
+Section 21(2) A person is excused from attendance at school if,

-- (a) the child is receiving satisfactory instruction at home or elsewhere; - (b) the child is unable to attend school by reason of sickness or other unavoidable cause; - (c) transportation is not provided by a Board for the child and there is no other school that the child has a right to attend; - (d) the child has obtained a secondary school graduation diploma or has completed a course that gives equivalent standing; - (e) the child is absent from school for the purpose of receiving instruction in music and the period of instruction does not exceed one-half day in any week; - (f) the child is suspended, expelled or excluded from attendance at school under any Act or under the regulations; - (g) the child is absent on a day regarded as a holy day by the church or religious denomination to which the child belongs; - (h) the child is absent or excused as authorized under [the Education Act] and the regulations."[e.g., where the school is closed pursuant to certain health regulations.]
+- (a) the person is receiving satisfactory instruction at home or elsewhere; - (b) the person is unable to attend school by reason of sickness or other unavoidable cause; - (c) transportation is not provided by a board for the person and there is no school that he or she has a right to attend situated, - (i) within 1.6 kilometers from the person's residence measured by the nearest road if he or she has not attained the age of seven years on or before the first school day in September in th year in question, or - (ii) within 3.2 kilometers from the person's residence measured by the nearest road if he or she has attained the age of seven years but not the age of 10 years on or before the first school day in September in the year in question, or - (iii) within 4.8 kilometers from the person's residence measured by the nearest road if he or she has attained the age of 10 years on or before the first school day in September in the year in question; - (d) the person has obtained a secondary school graduation diploma or has completed a course that gives equivalent standing; - (e) the person is absent from school for the purpose of receiving instruction in music and the period of absence does not exceed one-half day in any week; - (f) the person is suspended, expelled or excluded from attendance at school under any Act or under the regulations; - (g) the person is absent on a day regarded as a holy day by the church or religious denomination to which he or she belongs; or - (h) the person is absent or excused as authorized under this Act and the regulations.

+Note:

-Note: This section of the Education Act has implications for dealing with abuse or potential abuse.
+This section of the Education Act has implications for dealing with abuse or potential abuse.
 The "unavoidable cause" in section (b) could be an abuse cause.
 The temporary removal of a pupil by FACS for the purpose of investigating an abuse disclosure is also a legal absence.
 The school needs a form signed by the agent of FACS, which documents the absence of the pupil.